LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/studio.rst

 Open Visual Studio Code and go to `File > Open` to find your new project and get started!

+.. admonition:: Warning

+   When you push your work up to your Github repository, you may notice the option to create a pull request.
+Please do NOT do so.
+   This pull request will be linking your work back the shared starter code.
+   If you accidentally do so, you can navigate to the starter code repository page and find your submission under "Pull Requests".
+   Click on your submission and close the pull request at the bottom of the page.

 The Requirements
 ----------------